philcockfield/meteor-package-paths/README.md

     $ cd my-package
     $ package update

-The resulting `package.js` files will contain the `api.add_files` listing for your package taking into account any sprokets style comment directives you may have within any of the files.
+The resulting `package.js` file will contain the `api.add_files` listing for your package taking into account any sprokets style comment directives you may have within any of the files.

 And to update your appo's entire set of packages: